-In either case, your file should be submitted as a plain text attachment to a mail message sent to cs321-03@cecs.pdx.edu with subject line prefix "[hw2]".
-Be sure to include your name in a comment within your submitted code file.
+In either case, your file should be submitted as a plain text attachment to a mail message sent to cs321-03@cecs.pdx.edu.
 Your code must work correctly with the provided LexerDriver, Symbol, and ParseError classes; you may not modify these classes, and you should not submit any code for them.
 We will process your submission by creating a fresh directory, copying in the provided .java files and saving your attachment.
 If you submit a .lex file, we will pass it through JFlex to obtain a file Yylex.java.
 We will then execute